jgoodson/slurm-cluster/README.md

 ### Todo

+- Figure out why configuring network /home is preventing my original default user ssh
+    - Where is the cloud-init authorized_keys stored?
+Is that somehow why?
 - Determine IP address from machine to allow DHCP
     - Alternatively, configure a DNS server outside of FreeIPA to resolve DHCP VMs, somehow?
 - Deal with pam_mkhomedir integration with automounted homedir